Top 20 Most Expensive Cities in the World 2025: A Comprehensive Cost of Living Analysis

 Sydney and London: Western Powerhouses

-Sydney (99.4) and London (99.1) offer world-class opportunities but at significant costs.
+London (97.2) and Sydney (95.9) offer world-class opportunities but at significant costs.
+London, faces high transport and accommodation costs, driven by its global city status.
+For newcomers, these cities promise cultural and professional enrichment, albeit at a premium.
 Sydney’s property market, influenced by foreign investment and limited supply, pushes housing prices upward.
-London, despite its slightly lower ranking, faces high transport and accommodation costs, driven by its global city status.
-For newcomers, these cities promise cultural and professional enrichment, albeit at a premium.

-Copenhagen (98.8) and Vaduz (96.7) showcase European efficiency with high taxes balanced by exemplary public services.
-Copenhagen’s social welfare system ensures a strong safety net, while Vaduz benefits from Liechtenstein’s wealth and fiscal prudence.
-Both cities are attractive for their quality of life, though living costs remain formidable.
+Outside of Switzerland, Copenhagen (96.5) is the only other European city in the top 20.
+European efficiency with high taxes balanced by exemplary public services, Copenhagen’s social welfare system ensures a strong safety net, and is attractive for the quality of life, though living costs remain formidable.

 Implications for Relocation